-This Standard (ECMA-74) together with ECMA-109[15] comprises the noise test code for ITT NOTE 1 to entry: Equipment.
+NOTE This Standard (ECMA-74) together with ECMA-109[15] comprises the noise test code for ITT Equipment.
 These Standards are Ecma counterparts of ISO 7779[14] and ISO 9296[4], respectively.
 Both set of noise test codes (Ecma and ISO) are consistent with guidelines specified in ISO 12001.

-NOTE 1 to entry: Annex C, which specifies particular requirements for use with this Standard, may be useful in identifying many of the categories of ITT equipment.
+NOTE Annex C, which specifies particular requirements for use with this Standard, may be useful in identifying many of the categories of ITT equipment.